Travelport-Czech/flight-watchdog-client/README.md

 [![Build Status](https://travis-ci.org/Travelport-Czech/flight-watchdog-client.svg?branch=master)](https://travis-ci.org/Travelport-Czech/flight-watchdog-client)
 [![Cypress dashboard](https://img.shields.io/badge/cypress-dashboard-brightgreen.svg)](https://dashboard.cypress.io/#/projects/138158/runs)

-The *Flight Watchdog Client* is frontend part built on the *Flight Watchdog API* ([link to documentation](https://cee-systems.gitbook.io/flight-watchdog-api/))  and designated for the online booking tool [GOL IBE](https://www.cee-systems.com/gol-ibe).
+The *Flight Watchdog Client* is frontend part built on the [Flight Watchdog API](https://cee-systems.gitbook.io/flight-watchdog-api/)  and designated for the online booking tool [GOL IBE](https://www.cee-systems.com/gol-ibe).

 The Flight Watchdog is a tool for daily flight price tracking.
 The flight tracking is defined by origin and destination, and a price limit.
 It sends you a notification, if it finds a lower price than defined.